Featured image of post Run!

 Monitor tickets

-Incidents in progress are in the form of tickets, usually found on a dedicated dashboard.
+Ongoing incidents are in the form of tickets, usually found on a dedicated dashboard.

 It might look something like this: